 CDH is a very serious condition.
-Although survival rates continue to improve, about half of babies born with CDH do not survive.
+Nearly 90% of babies born with CDH cared for by our hospital have survived and were able to go home.
 Throughout pregnancy, you undergo regular ultrasounds to monitor development of your baby’s organs, specifically the heart and lungs.
-After delivery, your child will be cared for through the CDH Clinic until age five.

 - Intubation and ventilator: All babies with CDH are intubated (given a breathing tube attached to a ventilator) in the delivery room.

 - Inhaled nitric oxide: Your baby breathes in nitric oxide to treat pulmonary hypertension, a major complication of CDH.

 - Treprostinil: Administered through an IV, this medicine is used to treat very severe pulmonary hypertension.
 It has even prevented the need for ECMO.